pascalvgemert/laravel-cloud-search/README.md

 # laravel-cloud-search
 An Eloquent way to use CloudSearch within Laravel

-### Requires Laravel 5.5 or higher and the Laravel AWS package!
+### Requires PHP 7.1, Laravel 5.5 or higher and the Laravel AWS package!

 ## Installation